russd2357/fio-perf/README.md

 The terraform scripts deploy the infrastructure with an AKS cluster with the cluster autoscaler enabled and a single azure files share.

-The Helm package deploys a kubernetes jobs which consists of one or more jobs, defined by the user, and can run on one or more nodes.
-An external parameter file is provided as an input to the helm deployment which enables kubernetes jobs to have the same fio parameters.
+The Helm package deploys a kubernetes jobs which consists of one or more worker pods, defined by the user, and can run on one or more nodes.
+An external FIO parameter file is provided as an input to the helm deployment which enables kubernetes jobs to have the same FIO settings.

 Detailed instructions on customizing the helm chart is documented below in the **Deploying the FIO Helm Chart** section.

+Once the job is started and completed, the performance results can be viewed on the deployed Azure monitor workspace.
+The terraform scripts automatically

 ## Artifacts